 Succulent Echeveria Care

 Echeveria succulent care requirements vary somewhat from one species to another.
 Generally speaking, Echeverias require well-drained soil, light, airy potting mix, full sunlight to partial shade, and very little water once mature.

 These pretty plants are easily recognized by their compact rosette succulent growth habit and their plump, attractive leaves, which may be tinged with red or pink and may even seem to glow in the right light.
 Often full sun!

 Echeveria succulent plants come in many different colors of leaves, including:

 - Dusty gray

-Flowers grow on stalks or stems in a wide variety of shades that always contrast attractively with the background color of the foliage.
+Blooms grow on flower stalks or flower stems in a wide variety of shades that always contrast attractively with the background color of the foliage.

 This is a very large genus of succulent plants (from the stonecrop family) with fleshy leaves in a rosette growth pattern.